 Just about anyone with a quarter-acre in a tight subdivision can set up an archery target behind their house, pace off 20 yards and fling arrows.
 Firing off a 12-gauge in Redwood Estates or down on 8th Street probably isn’t such a great idea, though.

 Shooting firearms requires a proper location.
 Such locations include public or private gun ranges, rural property, or if you’re lucky enough, the backyard.
 Whatever your situation may be, make the most of it.

 Let’s assume you do not have the good fortune of being able walk out the back door to a personal shooting range.
 Most people can’t.
 So where do you shoot?
 Thankfully, a number of organizations are working hard to ensure you have plenty of options.

 The National Shooting Sports Foundation (NSSF), the trade association for the firearms industry, exists to promote, protect and preserve hunting and the shooting sports.
 A large part of their mission is making sure there are plenty of places to shoot.
-On the NSSF web site (www.nssf.org), you’ll find endless resources for shooters.
-To prove just how serious it is about helping you find a place to shoot, the NSSF has designed a separate web site devoted to helping you find a range.
-The web site is simply called “Where to Shoot,” and can be found at www.wheretoshoot.org.
+On the NSSF website, you’ll find endless resources for shooters.
+To prove just how serious it is about helping you find a place to shoot, the NSSF has designed a separate website devoted to helping you find a range.
+It's simply called “Where to Shoot.”

 Using Where to Shoot is simple.
 Just click on the tab “Find a Place to Shoot” located in the center of the home page.
 Once there, you can use a number of search criteria to locate a shooting range convenient to your location.